An Invite To Our 11th Annual Summer Picnic

-This Saturday, August 28th, we will be hosting our tenth Summer picnic at Myrtle Edwards Park, from 11am–2pm, on the Seattle waterfront—and you’re invited.
-(For those of you counting, this would be our eleventh apart from Covid.)
+Next Saturday, August 27th, we will be hosting our 11th summer picnic at Myrtle Edwards Park, from 11am–3pm, on the Seattle waterfront—and you’re invited.
+(For those of you counting, this would be our twelfth apart from Covid.)

-This is always a unique annual event in the life of our church where we gather to enjoy God’s common grace through a summer picnic and, usually, God’s saving grace through baptism.
-However, we’re holding off on baptisms, which we’ll celebrate in September, so that we can invest in building relationships.
+This is always a unique annual event in the life of our church where we gather to enjoy God’s common grace through a summer picnic and God’s saving grace through baptism.
+This year, we have three baptisms to celebrate!

 This is a great opportunity to: